 - (a) Resolution meeting.
-(1) Within 15 days of receiving notice of the parent's due process complaint, and prior to the initiation of a due process hearing under § 300.511, the LEA must convene a meeting with the parent and the relevant member or members of the IEP Team who have specific knowledge of the facts identified in the due process complaint that - (i) Includes a representative of the public agency who has decision making authority on behalf of that agency; and - (ii) May not include an attorney of the LEA unless the parent is accompanied by an attorney. - (2) The purpose of the meeting is for the parent of the child to discuss the due process complaint, and the facts that form the basis of the due process complaint, so that the LEA has the opportunity to resolve the dispute that is the basis for the due process complaint. - (3) The meeting described in paragraph (a)(1) and (2) of this section need not be held if - (i) The parent and the LEA agree in writing to waive the meeting; or - (ii) The parent and the LEA agree to use the mediation process described in § 300.506. - (4) The parent and the LEA determine the relevant members of the IEP Team to attend the meeting. - (b) Resolution period.
-(1) If the LEA has not resolved the due process complaint to the satisfaction of the parent within 30 days of the receipt of the due process complaint, the due process hearing may occur. - (2) Except as provided in paragraph (c) of this section, the timeline for issuing a final decision under § 300.515 begins at the expiration of this 30 day period. - (3) Except where the parties have jointly agreed to waive the resolution process or to use mediation, notwithstanding paragraphs (b)(1) and (2) of this section, the failure of the parent filing a due process complaint to participate in the resolution meeting will delay the timelines for the resolution process and due process hearing until the meeting is held.
+(1) Within 15 days of receiving notice of the parent's due process complaint, and prior to the initiation of a due process hearing under § 300.511, the LEA must convene a meeting with the parent and the relevant member or members of the IEP Team who have specific knowledge of the facts identified in the due process complaint that- - (i) Includes a representative of the public agency who has decision-making authority on behalf of that agency; and - (ii) May not include an attorney of the LEA unless the parent is accompanied by an attorney. - (2) The purpose of the meeting is for the parent of the child to discuss the due process complaint, and the facts that form the basis of the due process complaint, so that the LEA has the opportunity to resolve the dispute that is the basis for the due process complaint. - (3) The meeting described in paragraph (a)(1) and (2) of this section need not be held if- - (i) The parent and the LEA agree in writing to waive the meeting; or - (ii) The parent and the LEA agree to use the mediation process described in § 300.506. - (4) The parent and the LEA determine the relevant members of the IEP Team to attend the meeting. - (b) Resolution period.
+(1) If the LEA has not resolved the due process complaint to the satisfaction of the parent within 30 days of the receipt of the due process complaint, the due process hearing may occur. - (2) Except as provided in paragraph (e) of this section, the timeline for issuing a final decision under mediation, notwithstanding paragraphs (b)(1) and (2) of this section, the failure of the parent filing a due process complaint to participate in the resolution meeting will delay the timelines for the resolution process and due process hearing until the meeting is held.